 What is composting?

 Composting is a natural process that breaks down organic materials, like food scraps and yard trimmings, into an earthy, nutrient-rich, soil-like material.

 When buried in a landfill, organic materials do not break down as they would in nature or in a compost pile.
 They decompose anaerobically, without oxygen, and in the process become the number one source of human-caused methane released into the atmosphere.
 By participating in this pilot, your organic materials will not go to a landfill and instead will be composted into a natural resource.
 Compost adds beneficial nutrients to the soil, helps retain water, and fertilizes lawns and gardens without using chemicals.

-In addition to contributing to Austin’s Zero Waste goal, curbside organics collection may help residents save money on their utility bills.
-After putting food scraps and food-soiled paper in their green carts, participants likely will have less trash to throw away each week.
+In addition to contributing to Austin’s Zero Waste goal, Curbside Composting may help residents save money on their utility bills.
+After putting food scraps and food-soiled paper in their green carts, customers will have less trash to throw away each week.
 This may allow them to downsize to a smaller, less expensive trash cart.
-We offer four trash cart sizes – the smaller the cart, the less it costs.
-For example, downsizing from a 96-gallon cart to a 32-gallon cart will save you $226.80 per year.
+Austin Resource Recovery offers four trash cart sizes – the smaller the cart, the less it costs each month.
 Learn more about pricing and size options.

 How much am I paying for this service?